Wishing All of you a Very Merry Christmas and a peaceful, Happy New Year.

 You pick a booger out of your second son's nose because:

-a) He tried to blow it out, but it was still there and visible.
+a) He tried to blow it out, but it was still there and visible.b) It was blocking his whole right nostril and you felt bad for him.

 c) You were worried you would be one of "those" moms who are labeled as lazy with gross kids.